st3vk/Sciences-Po/index.md

 # Welcome to Fix & Learn's GitHub 🙂

-We really lke GitHub, but we wanted to create a professional website for our project.
+We really like GitHub, but we wanted to create a professional website for our project.

 You will find everything you need to know about it.
 Enjoy your visit 😉